bbauska/W3Cx-4of5-thru-May-2024/README.md

 methods for *dragging and dropping elements* within an HTML document, but it's even simpler!

-### Drag and drop files from the desktop to the browser: the files property of the clipboard
+<h4>Drag and drop files from the desktop to the browser: the files property of the clipboard</h4>

 The principle is the same as in the examples from the previous section (drag and drop basics), except that we do not need to worry about